AstridFox/flamelet/project-design.md

 - HDR color buffer and tone mapping (float-based accumulation, Reinhard/log/exposure strategies)
 - Supersampling with downscale for smoother, high-detail output
 - Flamelet VJ mode for real-time visuals

----

-This design doc serves as a blueprint for implementing the MVP described in the prompt sequence.
-Each prompt builds incrementally toward this complete system.

-Let me know if you want this version pushed to the README too, or want to add roadmap tags like `[0.1.0]`! 🌟